General Data Protection Regulation

 We may use personal data that identifies you, such as names and photographs, in our reports to our funders.

-We will retain your personal data after the completion of the grant agreement for a period specified in the grant agreement.
+We will retain your personal data for a period specified in the grant application form and/or grant agreement.
 This will be deleted thereafter, unless you consent for us to retain it.

 We use the data to: